qrqiuren/site-myhdl-dev/guide.md

 First step: communicate
 -----------------------

-Don't send me patches out of the blue.
+Don't send patches out of the blue.

 Your first step is to communicate about the problem or feature with the MyHDL community.
 Start a discussion in the [mailing-list] or (if you are certain)